opencadc/vostools/vos/README.md

 ## Tutorial

 1. Get a [CANFAR account](http://www.canfar.phys.uvic.ca/canfar/auth/request.html)
-1. Install the vos package.
+2. Install the vos package.
-1. Retrieve a X509/SSL certificate using the built in `getCert` script.
+3. Retrieve a X509/SSL certificate using the built in `getCert` script.
-1. Example Usage.
+4. Example Usage.
-    1. For filesystem usage: `mountvofs` mounts the CADC VOSpace root Container Node at /tmp/vospace and initiates a 5GB cache in the users home directory (${HOME}/vos_).
-  `fusermount -u /tmp/vospace` (LINUX) or `umount /tmp/vospace` (OS-X) unmounts the file system.
-   *VOSpace does not have a mapping of your unix users IDs and thus files appear to be owned by the user who issued the 'mountvofs' command.*
     1. Commandline usage:
         * `vls -l vos:`   [List a vospace]
         * `vcp vos:jkavelaars/test.txt ./`  [copies test.txt to the local directory from vospace]
         * `vmkdir --help` [get a list of command line options and arguments]
         * `vmkdir`, `vrm`, `vrmdir`, `vsync` `vcat`, `vchmod` and `vln`
-    1. In a Python script (the example below provides a listing of a vospace container)
+    2. In a Python script (the example below provides a listing of a vospace container)
 ```
 #!python
 import vos